BardiaCodes/Medixly/README.md

 # <h1>A Mobile Melanoma Detection Application
 A melanoma detection app that runs on both IOS and Android Platforms.
 Uses the Javascript framework React Native for compatibility.
 <h2> Machine Learning
-<p> Uses the OpenCV library to implement a machine learning that detects the ABCDs of Melanoma.
+<br> Uses the OpenCV library to implement a machine learning that detects the ABCDs of Melanoma.
 Runs on Java.